ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-01-The_History_of_CAD_-_Education_Chapter_1_Lesson_1.md

 ---

-A) A simple bracket
+A) A motor housing

 B) A washer with keys

 C) A gear assembly

-D) A motor housing
+D) A simple bracket

 ---

-A washer with keys
+B

 ///